 Dav is a Coventry based activist, passionate about social causes relating to women, especially South Asian women.
 Professionally, she has carved a career as a mentor, business consultant , web designer and in social media management.
 Dav’s forte is operational, organising events and developing new technologies.
 She is also a creative writer and poet.
 As a South Asian Ambassador for Artspace, she is looking to work more closely with the arts sector and to support South Asian artists.
 Dav is keen to share her expertise in organising events such as TEDXCoventry and International Womens Day and to give local artists an opportunity to take part in these events.

 Jatin is International Trade Director by profession and Creative Director at Lealh & Singh collective by passion.
-He is a Coventry based artist influenced by the love of culture, heritage and Indian mythology.
-Jatin co-founded “Lealh & Singh Collective” in 2015 and has been realising his vision and inspiration into artworks made using rare art techniques like “Madhubani Art” and “Tanjore Art ” by collaborating with highly skilled teams of art technicians based in India.
+He is Coventry based and strongly influenced by the love of culture, heritage and Indian mythology.
+Jatin co-founded “Lealh & Singh Collective” in 2015 and has been realising his vision and inspiration into artworks made using traditional art techniques such as “Madhubani Art” and “Tanjore Art ” by collaborating with highly skilled teams of art technicians and artists based in India.
 He is passionate about cultural development and promotion of the arts in Coventry and therefore very excited to join the Coventry Artspace South Asian Ambassadors Scheme.

 Gayatri is a graphic designer with an academic background in philosophy.
 In her art and design projects, she looks to explore the language of design in the South Asian community, which is usually unrepresented in the digital sphere.
 Gayatri has been volunteering to promote Indian classical music and arts for the last sixteen years.
 As a South Asian Ambassador for Artspace she hopes to expand the narrative of South Asian culture and get the community to reconnect with their artistic roots.